acuarica/jnif/README.md

 Besides providing access to all members of a class, **ClassFile** also provides access to the constant pool via methods like **getUtf8()** and **addMethodRef()**.

+# Test and evaluation

+To run these evaluations, a Makefile script is provided in the git repository.
+These tasks take care of the compilation of the JNIF library and also all java files needed.
+The repository is self-contained, no need to download dacapo benchmarks separately.

+	> make testapp

+To run a particular dacapo benchmark with default settings:

+	> make dacapo BENCH=avrora

+To run a full evaluation with all dacapo benchmarks in all configuration a task -eval- is provided.
+You can set how many times run each configuration with the variable times, like

+	> make eval times=5

+Finally, there is a task to create plots for the evaluation.
+This task needs R with the package ggplot2.

+	> make plots